Dative case: Polish

+Serbo-Croatian

 Some other kinds of dative use as found in the Serbo-Croatian language are: Dativus finalis (Titaniku u pomoć "to Titanic's rescue"), Dativus commodi/incommodi (Operi svojoj majci suđe "Wash the dishes for your mother"), Dativus possessivus (Ovcama je dlaka gusta "Sheep's hair is thick"), Dativus ethicus (Šta/što mi radi Boni?
 "What is Boni doing?
 (I am especially interested in what it is)") and Dativus auctoris (Izgleda mi okej "It seems okay to me").